Aesthetic1541/Stratohack/README.md

 - Final submission and deployment pipeline.

 ## Usage
-To run training and evaluation:
+To run training and evaluation